sjyk/dse-notes/1-systems/0-intro.md

-# Systems for Data Science
+# Data Organization
-Now that we understand what data is and how to interpret it, let's wrap our heads around some of the marketing terms used to describe systems for data science.
+Now that we understand what data is and how to interpret it, let's wrap our heads how data is stored and governed.

 ## Data Science Life Cycle
 First, it is important to understand the *data life cycle*--- the stages that a particular unit of data goes through from its initial generation or capture to its analysis: